|Content-type||Send in message templates||Send in session messages||Incoming messages|

 In summary, WhatsApp imposes three tiers of messaging limits on businesses:

 - Starts - Tier 1: Allows your business to send messages to 1K unique contacts in a rolling 24-hour period.

 - Then - Tier 2: Allows your business to send messages to 10K unique contacts in a rolling 24-hour period.

 - Finally - Tier 3: Allows your business to send messages to 100K unique contacts in a rolling 24-hour period.

 Note that the messaging limit does NOT:

-- Limit the number of messages your business can send, just the number of users you are trying to message.
+- Limit the number of messages the business can send, just the number of users the company tries to message.

 - Apply to messages sent in response to a user-initiated message within 24 hours.

 Note that businesses can upgrade their phone number to the next tier if their quality rating is not low.